 By the way, it's worth repeating that Radiant Floor Company recommends Extruded Polystyrene for under slab insulation.
 Period.
-Bubble wrap, foil, and various other thinner foams, with or without a vapor barrier, may be easier to use, but in our experience have never proved as effective.
+Bubble wrap, foil, and various other thinner foams, with or without a vapor barrier, may be easier to use, but in our 21 years of experience, we have never found a more effective insulation than Extruded Polystyrene.

 So, once you've insulated to suit your situation, install the rebar and/or wire mesh and use rebar ties or nylon ties to fasten your radiant tubing to the mesh.
 It's a good idea to use a tie about every 6 or 7 feet when first laying out the tubing.
 This will keep the tubing roughly in place while you're working on the layout.
-Then, once the tubing has been completely installed and you've made all the necessary adjustments to your layout pattern, go back and install a tie about every two feet to firmly attach the tubing to the rebar or mesh.
-If like most slabs you require more than one circuit of tubing, you'll need to install a slab manifold at some convenient spot; most often along the perimeter, but occasionally in the body of the slab if that works out best in your particular situation.
+Then, once the tubing has been completely installed and you've made all the necessary adjustments to your pattern, go back and install a tie about every two feet to firmly attach the tubing to the rebar or mesh.

+If your slab requires more than one circuit of tubing, you'll need to install a slab manifold at some convenient spot, most often along the perimeter, but occasionally in the body of the slab if that works out best in your situation.

 The slab manifold is shipped in a plywood box that doubles as the form you pour the concrete around.
 Make sure the manifold box is installed plumb.
 Later, when the pour is complete and you remove the pressure test kit from the top of the manifold, you'll want your supply and return pipes sticking up nice and straight.
-Install the slab manifold very near your heat source, if possible, to keep the supply and return lines from your heat source short and easy.
+Install the slab manifold very near your heat source, if possible, to keep the supply and return lines short and easy.

-Depending upon which size tubing you're using (7/8" or 1⁄2") you'll space the tubing either 16" on center, or 8" on center respectively.
+Depending upon which size PEX tubing you're using (7/8" or 1/2") you'll space the tubing either 16" on center, or 8" on center respectively.
 Keep in mind that while you're looping the tubing back and forth, up and down the slab and so forth, you won't be trying to make a 16" bend in the tubing.
-The actual bend will probably be closer to a 20" diameter....depending upon whether you're installing the tubing on a warm summer day, or a cool fall evening.
+The actual bend will probably be closer to a 20" diameter if you're installing the tubing on a warm summer day.
+An installation on a cool fall evening might require an even wider bend.
 In other words, warmth equals flexibility.
-But whatever the temperature, just allow the tubing to conform to its natural bend.
-You may want to experiment with a 4 ft. piece of tubing before you start.
+But whatever the temperature, allow the tubing to conform to its natural bend.

+You may want to experiment with a 4-ft. piece of PEX before you begin.
 Slowly start bending until you reach the kink point.
 That will give you some idea of how tight your bends can be.
-Then later, while laying out your circuits, and after your wide, comfortable bend, you can begin spacing the tubing roughly 16" on center on the straight-aways (8" on center for 1/2" PEX).
+Then later, while laying out your circuits and after each wide, comfortable bend, you can space the tubing roughly 16" on center on the straightaways (8" on center for 1/2" PEX).

 Loop the tubing in any convenient pattern, maintaining the proper spacing.
 Come in about 6" from the perimeter.
-It's okay to cross the tubing as long as you don't create a tubing stack so thick it threatens to rise above the surface of the slab.
+It's okay to cross the tubing, but don't create a tubing stack so high it threatens to rise above the surface of the slab.
 You can see how that wouldn't be a great idea!

 This is a commonly used layout pattern for a typical slab on grade installation.
-Although it's perfectly ok, and sometimes necessary, to cross one tube over another during tubing layout, notice how this simple configuration places each loop within its neighbor, starting from the outer connections of the manifold and working toward the center.
+Although it's perfectly okay, and sometimes necessary, to cross one tube over another during tubing layout, notice how this simple configuration places each loop within its neighbor, starting from the outer connections of the manifold and working toward the center.